 Women can still feel touch and pressure during the operation but should not feel pain.
 The anaesthetist will check for this before the operation can begin.

 Using epidural or spinal analgesia allows you to be awake during surgery so:

 This is only used if the woman cannot have an epidural or spinal for medical reasons e.g. previous spinal surgery or a bleeding tendency.

 It may be used in extreme emergencies when heavy bleeding occurs e.g. bleeding from a low-lying placenta.

-Your partner will not be in theatre with you if you have a general anaesthetic.
+Your partner will not be in the theatre with you if you have a general anaesthetic.

-The anaesthetist will insert and IV cannula in your forearm to deliver fluids and any required medications during the operation.
+The anaesthetist will insert an IV cannula in your forearm to deliver fluids and any required medications during the operation.

 Epidural insertion occurs either with you sitting sideways and leaning forward on the operating table or lying on your left side.
 A fine needle is inserted into the epidural space between the lower lumbar vertebrae and local anaesthetic is injected.